skhiggins/Python_guide/README.md

 ### Naming scripts
 * Include a 00_run.py script (described below).
+* Because a project often uses multiple data sources, I usually include a brief description of the data source being used as the first part of the script name (in the example below, `ex` describes the data source), followed by a description of the action being done (e.g. `dataprep`, `reg`, etc.), with each component of the script name separated by an underscore (`_`).
 * Number scripts in the order in which they should be run, starting with 01.
-* Because a project often uses multiple data sources, I usually include a brief description of the data source being used as the first part of the script name (in the example below, `ex` describes the data source), followed by a description of the action being done (e.g. `dataprep`, `reg`, etc.), with each component of the script name separated by an underscore (`_`).
+In 00_run.py, the objects should be called run_01_ex_dataprep because objects cannot start with a number but the names of the scripts themselves should be for example 01_ex_dataprep.py, not run_01_ex_dataprep.py.

 ### 00_run.py script

 Keep a script that lists each script that should be run to go from raw data to final results.
 Under the name of each script should be a brief description of the purpose of the script, as well all the input data sets and output data sets that it uses.
 Ideally, a user could run the master script to run the entire analysis from raw data to final results (although this may be infeasible for some project, e.g. one with multiple confidential data sets that can only be accessed on separate servers).

   ```python
   # Run script for example project